Audrey Hepburn: Recognition

-Personal life
+Personal life and final years

+Multilingualism

+Alongside her native English and Dutch, Hepburn also had some fluency in French (which she learned at school in Belgium), German, Italian, and Spanish.
+Throughout her life, Hepburn lived in many countries, including spending her childhood in Belgium, England, and the Netherlands, and her adult years in the United States, Italy, and Switzerland, and travelled extensively during her later years of life as part of her humanitarian work with UNICEF.

 Marriages, relationships, and children

 In 1952, Hepburn became engaged to industrialist James Hanson, whom she had known since her early days in London.
 She called it "love at first sight", but after having her wedding dress fitted and the date set, she decided the marriage would not work because the demands of their careers would keep them apart most of the time.
 She issued a public statement about her decision, saying "When I get married, I want to be really married".
 In the early 1950s, she also dated future Hair producer Michael Butler.

 At a cocktail party hosted by mutual friend Gregory Peck, Hepburn met American actor Mel Ferrer, and suggested that they star together in a play.
 The meeting led them to collaborate in Ondine, during which they began a relationship.
 Eight months later, on 25 September 1954, they were married in Bürgenstock, Switzerland, while preparing to star together in the film War and Peace (1956).
-She and Ferrer had a son, Sean Hepburn Ferrer.

-Despite the insistence from gossip columns that their marriage would not last, Hepburn claimed that she and Ferrer were inseparable and happy together, though she admitted that he had a bad temper.
-Ferrer was rumoured to be too controlling, and had been referred to by others as being her "Svengali" – an accusation that Hepburn laughed off.
+She and Ferrer had a son, Sean Hepburn Ferrer, born on 17 June 1960.
+Prior to Sean's birth, Hepburn had two other pregnancies that ended in miscarriages, the second one at six months.
+Ferrer was rumoured to be too controlling, and had been referred to by others as being her "Svengali" – an idea that Hepburn laughed off.
 William Holden was quoted as saying, "I think Audrey allows Mel to think he influences her."
 After a 14-year marriage, the couple divorced in 1968.